thingybase/server/app/content/pages/projects/spice-rack.html.md

 image_url: https://objects.bradgessler.com/IMG_6741.jpg
 ---

 Nothing beats cooking in a well organized kitchen.
-Build out a spice rack that fits perfectly in your cabinets with labels that you can quickly read while cooking.
+Build out a spice rack with a few boards and some glass jars that fits perfectly in your cabinets with labels that you can quickly read while cooking.

 ## What you need